atia66/runner-edge-/README.md

-Runner Edge is a custom deep learning framework, written in C++ and wrapped for Python, aimed at providing the core functionalities found in libraries like PyTorch but with a lightweight and efficient design.
-Built from the ground up, Runner Edge focuses on fundamental neural network operations, including convolutional layers, fully connected layers, and backpropagation, with optimized performance for projects where a full-scale deep learning library may be overkill.

-#Features:

-Core deep learning components for model building and training
+# Runner Edge

+Runner Edge is a custom deep learning framework built in C++ with a Python interface.
+It captures essential features of popular libraries like PyTorch, focusing on high performance and acceptable time complexity.

+## Key Features

+### Core Neural Network Layers
+Includes convolutional layers, fully connected layers, and backpropagation support.

+### Optimized C++ Backend
+Designed for speed and efficiency, making it suitable for real-time or resource-constrained applications.

+### Python Interface
-C++ backend optimized for speed, with Python interface
+Uses Cython to interface the C++ backend with Python.

-Designed for flexibility and ease of integration into larger systems This project is ideal for anyone interested in understanding or implementing foundational neural network operations or looking for a streamlined deep learning library for research and small to medium-scale projects.